Finding a home to rent

 - if your rent includes any bills

-- how long you can rent for - including whether you'll be able to renew your tenancy or end it early
+- how long you can rent for - including whether you'll be able to renew your contract or end it early

 - if you need to make payments before you move in - for example if you need to pay rent in advance or fees if you rent from a letting agent